DLBPointon/TDB-obs-quartz/content/Portfolio Pieces/Forefront of Datascience.md

+---
+title: Forefront of Datascience
+date: 50@16-12-2022
+tags: ["TDB", "workbased", "portfolio"]
+type: ["Learning"]
+---

-Contribution: Nextflow DSL2, Python 3.9, bash
+Contribution:: Nextflow DSL2, Python 3.9, bash

-Working with: ToL
+Working with:: ToL

-Topic: Curiosity, Data science
+Topic:: Curiosity, Data science

-KSB: B1
+KSBs:: B1

+---

+Description:: How I have continued learning and pushing towards new technologies.

 Over the past three years as I have become comfortable with Sanger systems I have started to try and push my knowldedge further.
 I have done this by working on by: